PC-Logix/LanteaCraft/README.md

 ## Recipes

-The source includes vanilla crafting recipes for all current craftable items and blocks.
+The source includes vanilla crafting recipes for most current craftable items and blocks.
+Zero Point Modules intentionally do not have a default recipe; pack makers can add one with a datapack if they want craftable ZPMs.

 ### Materials